shader-slang/slang/docs/proposals/006-artifact-container-format.md

 There are several kinds of usage scenario

 * A runtime shader cache
-* A runtime shader cache with persistance
+* A runtime shader cache with persistence
 * A capture of compilations
-* A baked persistant cache - must also work without shader source
+* A baked persistent cache - must also work without shader source
-* A baked persistant cache, that is obfuscated
+* A baked persistent cache, that is obfuscated

 A runtime shader cache has the following characteristics: